sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 - In the `jar` field, we configure it to generate **fat-jar** when compiles and point out the launcher class.
 A *fat-jar* is a convenient way to package a Vert.x application.
 It creates a jar containing both your application and all dependencies.
 Then, to launch it, you just need to execute `java -jar xxx.jar` without having to handle the `CLASSPATH`.

 We set `Main-Class` attribute with `io.vertx.core.Launcher` so that we could make use of Vert.x Launcher to deploy verticle.
+And we set `Main-Verticle` attribute with the verticle class we want to deploy.

 ### Run our service